ioseff-i/DepressionX/README.md

 ## Citation

-If you use this work, please cite our paper:
+If you use this work, please cite our paper (Just draft, not yet ready!):

 ```
-@inproceedings{sawhney2021ordinal,
-    author={Sawhney, Ramit  and
-            Joshi, Harshit  and
-            Gandhi, Saumya  and
-            Shah, Rajiv Ratn},
-    title = {Towards Ordinal Suicide Ideation Detectionon Social Media},
-    year = {2021},
-    month=mar,
-    booktitle = {Proceedings of 14th ACM International Conference On Web Search And Data Mining},
-    publisher = {Association for Computing Machinery},
-    address = {New York, NY, USA},
-    keywords = {social media, suicide ideation, ordinal regression, reddit},
-    location = {Virtual Event, Israel},
-    series = {WSDM '21}
+@inproceedings{ibrahimov2025depressionx,
+               title={DEPRESSIONX: Knowledge Infused Residual Attention for Explainable Depression Severity Assessment},
+               author={Ibrahimov, Yusif and Anwar, Tarique and Yuan, Tommy},
+               booktitle={Proceedings of W3PHIAI-25}, year={2025}
 }
 ```

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ---

 ## Contact